Rhodesia Information Centre: Public disclosure of the RIC's role

 In March 1972, a small group known as the Alternate Rhodesia Information Centre, which was led by the Rhodesian-born activist against the regime, Sekai Holland, passed on documents that had been stolen from the RIC to the Australian media.
 These documents appeared to show that the centre was operating as a de facto embassy and advising businesses about how to evade sanctions.
-For instance, the documents showed that the Rhodesian government referred to it as a "mission", using the same terminology as it applied the overt diplomatic posts in Portugal and South Africa.
+For instance, the documents showed that the Rhodesian government referred to it as a "mission", using the same terminology as it applied to the overt diplomatic posts in Portugal and South Africa.
 Other documents provided examples of how the RIC was attempting to influence politicians and journalists, including by offering free trips to Rhodesia, and indicated extensive collaboration with the far-right Australian League of Rights.
-The documents also demonstrated that the South African Embassy in Australia had violated customs regulations by importing Rhodesian films and propaganda on behalf of the centre.
+The documents also demonstrated that the South African Embassy in Canberra had violated customs regulations by importing Rhodesian films and propaganda on behalf of the centre.
 The Age and The Review published several stories about these revelations.
 The director of the RIC "emphatically denied" that it had smuggled publicity material into Australia or been involved in intelligence-gathering activities.
-The South African Ambassador to Australia also issued a statement denying that his staff had done anything improper.
+The South African Ambassador, John Mills, also issued a statement denying that his staff had done anything improper.